Skip to main content

 GO

-Create a new Windows discovery job under Discovery > HyperVisors /*nix /Windows to discover MSSQL databases running on Windows.
+Create a new discovery job under Discovery > HyperVisors /*nix /Windows to discover MSSQL databases.
+Use a Windows or *nix job type depending on your target platform.

 Enable database discovery by checking the Collect database server information checkbox.